 Where Can You Purchase a Hot Tub?

-Here we have presented the costs associated with purchasing and using a hot tub.
+Here we have presented the hot tub running costs.
 The costs of owning a hot tub include:

 - Initial purchase price: $1,000 $10,000 plus $100 $400 for a hot tub cover